Updated: 2 days ago

 Switch Up Your Evening Routine

 Reduce blue light exposure at night.
 Blue light can negatively impact your circadian rhythm, tricking your brain into thinking it’s still daytime.
 This reduces melatonin which helps you relax and get deep sleep.
 Blue light from phones and computers can have huge impacts on keeping us up late at night.
 There are several ways you can reduce blue light exposure in the evening.
 I’m a big proponent of turning off the TV and avoiding my phone and laptop after 8 at night.
-If you are using screens, though, you can download an app such as f.lux to block blue light on your laptop or computer and install an app that blocks blue light on your smartphone.
+If you are using screens, though, you can download an app such as f.lux to block blue light on your laptop or computer, or even use blue light glasses to reduce the negative effects.

 Don’t eat late at night.
 Eating too late can negatively affect sleep and release of melatonin.
 It can also cause weight gain since your body doesn’t have time to digest the meal before going to sleep.
 Consuming a large meal before bed can lead to poor sleep and hormone disruption.
 Just like limiting exposure to blue light, I eat my dinner in time to stop eating by 8:00 almost every night.
 When you go to bed on a lighter stomach, it’s much easier to limit the tossing and turning and fall asleep fast.

 Don’t drink liquids late at night.
 Drinking liquids before bed can cause you to get up multiple times throughout the night to go to the bathroom.
 It’s so important to stay hydrated, so work hard to drink 64+ ounces of water during the day while you’re working.
-If you can, again, limit your water intake after 8:00 coming off of a well-hydrated day, you can sleep through the night and have much higher-quality rest.
+If you can, again, limit your water intake a few hours before bed coming off of a well-hydrated day, you can sleep through the night and have much higher-quality rest.

 Drink alcohol rarely.
 Drinking can totally throw off your sleep and hormones.
 Alcohol is known to cause or increase the symptoms of sleep apnea, snoring, and disrupted sleep patterns and alter melatonin production.
 Avoid alcohol before bed to keep your natural levels of melatonin high and keep your sleep high-quality.

 Optimize your bedroom environment.
 Your bedroom environment can play a big role in getting a good night’s sleep.
 It helps to keep a cold, quiet, dark, and decluttered room.
-If need be, get blackout curtains, a sleep mask, a fan, earplugs, and/or a noisemaker to keep your bedroom environment at its peak for high-quality sleep.
+If need be, get blackout curtains, a sleep mask, earplugs, and/or a white noise machine to keep your bedroom environment at its peak for high-quality sleep.
 Make sure your bedroom is a quiet, relaxing, clean, and enjoyable place.
 Your bedroom should feel like a sleep oasis — stress and distraction-free.

 Meditate and relax.
 Right before you go to bed, spend 10-30 minutes winding down and relaxing.
 This is such an incredible time to meditate, which helps you calm down and manage stress.
 I love to meditate, practice gratitude, and spend some time journaling and/or reading before I go to bed to slow my mind down, keep me off my phone, and separate my cherished relaxing time in bed from the rest of my day.

 Take melatonin or another supplement.
 Melatonin is a key sleep hormone that tells your brain when it’s time to relax and go to sleep.
 Melatonin can help treat insomnia, help you fall asleep faster, improve sleep quality, and provide energy for the next morning.
 It is non-addictive, great for keeping your circadian rhythm on track, and a super cheap and easy way to improve your sleep.
-I’ve also had some success with other tools like magnesium and lavender for quality sleep.
+Hum Nutrition's Beauty zzZz is another great supplement that includes melatonin.
+It helps to reduce the time it takes you to fall asleep and to increase your alertness during the day.

 Best Tools for Sleep

 Get a comfortable bed, mattress, and pillow.
 Your mattress plays a huge role in your sleep.
 The right mattress can reduce back, shoulder, and neck pain, and improve sleep.
-Puffy Mattress is one of my favorites that ships right to you.
-They have a 101 night sleep trial, a lifetime warranty, and they donate mattresses to children in need.
+Puffy Mattress is one of my favorites available online.
+They ship the plush mattress right to you, they have a 101 night sleep trial, a lifetime warranty, and they donate mattresses to children in need.
 Puffy has some great options for mattresses, bedding, and pillows that provide a cloud-like restful sleep.

 Silk Pillowcase - Silk is easier on your hair and skin, and it helps avoid tangles and wrinkles